sinnie/learn_web_dev/node/cors.md

 This is a glorious hack that somehow works, but only for GET requests.
 This will not save you from POSTs, PUTs, DELETEs, or any other HTTP verb.

 JSON-P was introduced as one way to solve this problem, but it was an early solution and we have many more advanced options now.
 There are still APIs that use this (namely, Google Maps!) but it's being phased out by the industry.

+## CORS Security Model

+What this means is that the browsers enforce the rules that the servers request.
+And if the browser doesn't set any rules, then the default behavior is to not allow scripts across different domains.

 **CORS**